eleev/swift-functional/Articles/2018-08-07-functional-swift-part-2.md

 }
 ```

-With this extension `Semigroup` extensions start to bring some swifty tools.
+With this extension `Semigroup` protocol conformances start to bring some Swifty tools.
 Let’s take a look how this helps us:

 ```swift
 [1,3,4,5,6,7].concat(using: 0) // 26